mikekier/ProjectAzure/README.md

 The machines on the internal network (Web-1, Web-2 and DVWA-VM3) are not exposed to the public Internet.

-Only the Jump Box can accept connections from the Internet.
-Access to this machine is only allowed from the following IP address which is my home IP: 73.50.96.196
+Only the Jump Box and the ELKVM can accept connections from the Internet.
+Access to these machines is only allowed from the following IP address which is my home IP: 73.50.96.196

 Machines within the network can only be accessed by the Jump Box and the ELKVM.